rsdoiel/antenna/archives/2025/going_electric_2025.01.md

 ---

-## Cox Automotive: 1 in 4 vehicles sold in 2025 will be electric
+## Cox Automotive: 1 in 4 vehicles sold in 2025 will be ‘electrified’

 date: 2025-01-06, from: Electrek Feed